Farratto/JackOfAllThings/README.md

 ### Change Log

+* v3.5.5: Accomodations for FGU v4.8.0.
+JoAT no longer deletes items from inventory, but at least it doesn't throw errors.
+Will attempt bring JoAT back up to full functionality at a later date.
 * v3.5.5: FIXED: negative interaction with Combat Automation extension.
 Started compatibility updates for FG v4.8.0.
 * v3.5.4: FIXED: broke item charges when fixing nil error from v3.5.3
 * v3.5.3: FIXED: nil error when destroying item